CoinCircle/radian/README.md

 ### [Cleanup](#cleanup)

-To make this specific to your project, just *Find And Replace* all the mentions of `mattstam/solidity-template`, `solidity-template`, and `Solidity Template` with the name of your project name.
+To make this specific to your project, just *Find And Replace* all the mentions of `mattstam/radian`, `radian`, and `Solidity Template` with the name of your project name.

 Clear out everything in the [media](./media/) directory, as these images were just use in this README.
 Use this directory for your own project content instead.